object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 In :numref:`objects`, we introduced the concept of :term:`type` as an :term:`abstraction` comprising a set of possible values, and a set of operations.
-All types in Python are abstractions in this sense, because we deal with them in terms of their defined properties rather than their actual implementation.
+All types in Python are abstractions in this sense because we deal with them in terms of their defined properties rather than their actual implementation.
 However, it can also be useful to define purely mathematical types, distinct from their concrete